 - Driving time: 2.5 h

-For the ultimate New England road trip itinerary it’s recommended to have at least 3 weeks.
-If you have less time it’s a good idea to break up the itinerary and focus on the parts that sound most interesting.
+For the ultimate New England road trip itinerary, it’s recommended to allow at least 3 weeks.
+If you have less time, it’s a good idea to break up the New England itinerary to focus on your favorite parts.